Home · Artists · Blur

 Biography

-In 2009, Blur reunited with Coxon and embarked on a reunion tour of Europe.
-In the following years, they released several singles and compilations, as well as undertaking international tours.
-In 2012, they were awarded a Brit Award for their Outstanding Contribution to Music.
-Their eighth album, The Magic Whip (2015), was the sixth consecutive to reach number one on the UK Albums Chart.
-After the The Magic Whip Tour, the band went on hiatus, but in 2023 they reunited to perform several live shows and released their ninth studio album, The Ballad of Darren.
+After several years, Blur reunited in 2009, including Coxon again, and embarked on a European tour.
+In the following years, they released singles and compilations, as well as performing internationally.
+In 2012, they received a Brit Award for their contribution to the music industry.
+Their eighth album, The Magic Whip (2015), was their first studio work in twelve years and the sixth consecutive to top the United Kingdom album chart.
+After the promotional tour for this album, the band entered a hiatus until the release of their ninth album, The Ballad of Darren (2023), which showcased a more reflective and mature facet of the group.

 Details